Yogesh30rajput/Devops/LinuxForDevops/README.md

-echo "hello friends" > filename = send the message into the mention file echo "Hello newfile" > newfile.txt = it creates automatically file if file is not present head filename  =  print top lines from the file tail filename  =  print bottom lines from the file tail -f filename  = it used to check logs in the file, like monitoring new lines less/more filename = display information in paginated form
+echo "hello friends" > filename = send the message into the mention file echo "Hello newfile" > newfile.txt = it creates automatically file if file is not present head filename  =  print top lines from the file head -n 5 filename  = print top 5 lines from the file tail filename  =  print bottom lines from the file tail -f filename  = it used to check logs in the file, like monitoring new lines less/more filename = display information in paginated form